-Most companies understand that the more they know about their customers, the more effective their marketing campaigns will be.
+Most companies understand that the more they know about their customers and consumer behavior, the more effective their marketing campaigns will be.

-That’s why many companies use demographic segmentation to split their target market into different groups based on their gender, household income, social status, and location.
+That’s why many companies use demographic segmentation to divide their target market into groups based on gender, household income, social status, and location.

 But when you go beyond simple geographic or demographic segmentation and start to explore the nuances of your customers’ personality traits, you can achieve much better market segmentation.